kksiddharth/EncoderDecoder-Visualization/README.md

 Contains codes for the Encoder Decoder model as well as the trained model file.
 The model was trained on screen recorded images of a demo run on NFS Most wanted game.
 Also contains the codes for the visualization of the results of the encoder decoder model.
+(The directory paths in the code are inconsistent)